LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Methodology

-\xhdr{Retrieval} For each query text $\boldsymbol{x}$ provided by users or generated by LLMs, we create the corresponding query embedding as $\mathbf{q}_x = \mathbf{W}^q LM(\boldsymbol{x}) + \mathbf{b}^q$.
+\xhdr{Retrieval} For each query text $\boldsymbol{x}$ provided by users or generated by LLMs, we create the corresponding query embedding as $\mathbf{q}_x = \mathbf{W}^q LM(\boldsymbol{x}) + \mathbf{b}^q$, where $LM$ indicates a language model as the encoder, \eg BERT~\cite{devlin2019bert}.
 Then, we use the k-nearest searching approach to retrieve a set of related papers based on the similarity between the query embedding and the candidate embedding, which is accompanied by the corresponding pseudo-query embedding.
-The retrieval for query text $\boldsymbol{x}$ is defined as:

-where the $\argtopk$ operation retrieves the top-$k$ elements based on the similarity. $k$ is a hyper-parameter, indicating the number of retrieved papers.
+The retrieval for query text $\boldsymbol{x}$ is defined as: where the $\argtopk$ operation retrieves the top-$k$ elements based on the similarity. $k$ is a hyper-parameter, indicating the number of retrieved papers.
 Our graph retriever, with its neighbor-aware candidate embedding and structure-aware training, effectively captures structural dependencies that previous methods typically overlook.
 Additionally, by utilizing pseudo-query embedding, our approach can handle sparse contexts and less informative queries, addressing challenges that previous methods struggle with.